 - EMV Fallout & Collateral Damage

 What is EMV?

-EMV is a technology standard originally developed by Europay, MasterCard and Visa in 1994 that utilizes smart cards to increase the security and global compatibility of credit and debit card transactions.
+EMV is a technology standard originally developed by Europay, MasterCard and Visa (hence the acronym EMV) in 1994 that utilizes smart cards to increase the security and global compatibility of credit and debit card transactions.

 With EMV, a customer’s credit card information is transmitted to a business’s credit card machine via a small microchip in the customer’s credit card instead of via a magnetic strip that is the current standard.

 A smart card or chip card is a plastic payment card that has an embedded microchip with memory and often micro processing functionality.